-- CRITICAL INCIDENT FLAW September 2022 In the event of a critical incident e.g. fire, heavy snowfall etc. the following procedures will be followed: Michael McLellan to phone Jon White to give information about incident Jon to use Everbridge system to inform parents/staff through County Michael McLellan to phone radio stations to broadcast advice to staff and parents Sally Lorimer to leave appropriate message on school answer phone & co-ordinate website message with Steve A Sally Lorimer to send out Parentmail to all parents and staff Michael McLellan to phone following in ordices on school gates All staff members to be phoned by a named person
+In the event of a critical incident e.g. fire, heavy snowfall etc. the following procedures will be followed:

+- Neil to phone Alex Whitty to give information about incident - Sally Lorimer to leave appropriate message on school answer phone & co-ordinate website message with Steve A - Sally Lorimer to send out Parentmail to all parents and staff - Neil to put 'school closed' notices on school gates - All staff members to be contacted by a member of SLT as below: